Team

 Dr. Anna Pichelstorfer, Bakk.
 MA

 Anna was a VALUE-VACC postdoctoral researcher between February 2023 and February 2025 and worked on practices and governance of vaccine R&D from a valuation studies perspective.
-As of March 2025, she will be working for a research funding agency and we are delighted for her (but missing her already).
+We are delighted for her to have found a new professional opportunity – but we miss her!

 Maximilian Martin, BA